New Developments in FeynCalc 9.0: New features in FeynCalc 9.0

 If one includes also $q_3^2$ and $q_1 \cdot q_2$ with zero exponentials, then we have a proper basis and the reduction works as it should.
 Also the integral

 cannot be reduced right away, this time because its propagators are linearly dependent.

 To detect such problems before the reduction actually fails, \textsc{FeynCalc} 9.0 introduces two new special functions.
-When \texttt{FCLoopBasisIncompleteQ} is applied to a loop integral, it returns \texttt{True} if this integral doesn't contain enough irreducible propagators.
+When \texttt{FCLoopBasisIncompleteQ} is applied to a loop integral, it returns \texttt{True} if this integral does not contain enough irreducible propagators.

 An integral with linearly dependent propagators will be detected by \, \texttt{FCLoopBasisOverdeterminedQ},

 so that only an integral for which both functions return \texttt{False} can be reduced in a straight-forward way.